 Transfer Students & Transfer Credit

 Regular registered MIT students can apply to receive credit for chemistry courses taken at another college or university by following the procedures outlined below.
 Transfer credit will be awarded only when the course taken elsewhere substantially resembles an MIT chemistry subject and when the student receives a grade of at least B (or the equivalent).
+The department may elect to have the student complete a competency exam to receive transfer credit.
 When an application is approved, the student receives credit for the equivalent MIT subject with a grade of "S".

 - Print a copy of the form "Request for Additional Credit Based on Subject Completed at Outside Institution" or pick up a copy from the Chemistry Education Office (6-205).